deepsense-ai/seahorse/docs/_casestudies/wine_properties.md

 **Dataset size**: 1,599 rows; 12 columns (11 numerical columns, 1 integer column).

 **Datasets description**: The dataset contains a description of a set of wines.
 Each wine is described by a set of 11 features based on physicochemical tests like density or pH.
 Additionally to that, each type of wine has a score that describes the wine’s quality.
 The score is based on sensory data (median of at least 3 evaluations made by wine experts).
 Each expert graded the wine quality between 0 (very bad) and 10 (excellent).

-**Business purpose**: finding important features of wines that define wine quality as perceived by tasters.
+**Business purpose**: Finding important features of wines that define wine quality as perceived by tasters.

 **Data set credits**: Paulo Cortez, University of Minho, Guimarães, Portugal, <http://www3.dsi.uminho.pt/pcortez>
 A. Cerdeira, F. Almeida, T. Matos and J. Reis, Viticulture Commission of the Vinho Verde Region(CVRVV), Porto, Portugal 2009.
 Lichman, M. (2013).

 UCI Machine Learning Repository <http://archive.ics.uci.edu/ml>.
 Irvine, CA: University of California, School of Information and Computer Science.

 ## Step-by-step Workflow Creation

 ### Reading the Data

 The data is provided in the form of a 12-column, semicolon-separated CSV-like file.
 The first row consists of column names.
 To work with the dataset, it has to be loaded into Seahorse.
 This can be done by [Read DataFrame](../operations/read_dataframe.html) operation.
-Let’s place it on the canvas.
-To load the data, besides providing the correct path to the file, it is necessary to change the separator parameter to semicolon.
+Let’s place it on the canvas and create a new Data Source.
+To load the data, besides providing the correct path to the file, it is necessary to set the separator parameter to semicolon.

 <img class="bordered-image centered-image img-responsive spacer" src="../img/usecases/wine_properties/image_0.png">

 After setting Read DataFrame’s parameters to the correct values, the operation is ready to execute.
 When the execution ends, a report of the operation will be available.
 Let’s click on the output port to see it.

 <img class="centered-image img-responsive spacer" src="../img/usecases/wine_properties/image_1.png">

 Now, we can explore the data a bit.
 The report included 20 sample rows.
 As we can see, each wine is described by a set of 11 numerical features and an ordinal score based on sensory data (column **quality**) that describes wine’s quality.

 Moreover, you can see distributions of values for each column.
-Click on a column’s header to see the distribution diagram, minimum value, maximum value, mean value and how many values are missing.
+Click on an icon in column’s header to see the distribution diagram, minimum value, maximum value, mean value and how many values are missing.

 <img class="centered-image img-responsive spacer" src="../img/usecases/wine_properties/image_2.png">

 After some exploration we can see that no value is missing.
 Minimum values, mean values and maximum values summarizes the table below:

 <table>
   <thead>